Murat Kurum: Career

 Between 1999 and 2005, he worked as an engineer, site manager and coordinator in various private organizations operating in the field of construction.

 Between 2005 and 2006, he worked as an expert at the Mass Housing Development Administration Ankara Implementation Department.
 Between 2006 and 2009, he worked as the European Side Implementation Branch Manager of TOKİ Istanbul Implementation Department Emlak Konut GYO A.Ş., a subsidiary of TR Prime Ministry Mass Housing Administration, since 2009.
 He served as General Manager and member of the board of directors.
 He was appointed the Minister of Environment and Urbanization on July 10, 2018.

 On January 7, 2024 it was announced that Kurum would be running for the position of Mayor of Istanbul.
 After losing the election he continued his duty as an MP until he was appointed the Minister of Environment and Urbanizaton for the second time on July 2, 2024.

+On December 26, 2025 Turkish President Recep Tayyip Erdoğan appointed Kurum as President of the UN climate change conference, COP31, to be held in Antalya, Turkey from November 9-20, 2026.
+As president, he will manage COP preparations, official communications, and the COP31 Action Agenda.

 Personal life

 Kurum is married and has three children.